CJEU - C‑13/16 - Rīgas satiksme

 The CJEU laid down three cumulative conditions that make lawful the processing of personal data.
 When first applying the test, it was determined that the pursuit of a legitimate interest is not a question that should be answered only by the Data Controller.
 The same criterion should be answered by any party to whom the data are asked to be disclosed.
 Secondly, the CJEU continued with the need to process personal data for the purposes of legitimate interests; and ended with the balancing test that asserted that the fundamental rights and freedoms of the person concerned do not take precedence by the data protection.

-The judge in para 29 & 30 specified that (a) is a legitimate interest if the interest of an injured party, in obtaining the personal information of the person who caused the damage, is based on the intention to sue the letter person.
+The judge in para 29 & 30 specified that (a) is a legitimate interest if the interest of an injured party, in obtaining the personal information of the person who caused the damage, is based on the intention to sue the latter person.
 It was also noticed that (b) the address and/or the identification number of that person appears strictly necessary, as without them the Claimant would not be able to bring the action.

 Since the first two conditions would seem to be fulfilled, the CJEU then turned to the final condition, that of "balancing the opposing rights and interests at issue".
 The judge noted that setting this balance depended "on the specific circumstances of the particular case".
 Furthermore, the judge went on to suggest that the factor to take into consideration was "the possibility of accessing the data at issue in public sources".